eliranwong/uniquebibleapp-webtop/README.md

 # Install Docker FIRST

+If you have not installed docker, install it first!

-You can install docker on Windows, macOS, Linux, ChromeOS.
+Docker is cross-platform.
+You can run it on Windows, macOS, Linux and ChromeOS.

 You may check our notes about docker setup at: https://github.com/eliranwong/ArchLinuxWebtop#setup-docker